 3.7. strive to safeguard the well-being of athletes and/or clients of certified individuals, and the public.

 3.8. strive to remain current on practical and theoretical foundations through continuing education activities and to continuously improve knowledge, skills, and techniques to protect the athlete or client from injury.

 4. Professionals shall not engage in any behavior or form of conduct that adversely reflects on the NSCA.
 To that end, Professionals shall…

-4.1. conduct themselves personally and professionally in a manner that does not compromise their professional responsibility.
+4.1. conduct themselves personally and professionally, both in person and online, in a manner that does not compromise their professional responsibility.

 4.2. not place financial gain above the welfare of the NSCA, athletes or clients, and shall not in any arrangement exploit the NSCA, athletes or clients.